richtong/Roo-Code-Docs/docs/roo-code-cloud/what-is-roo-code-cloud.md

 - **Expiring Links** - Share links automatically expire in 30 days for enhanced security
 - **Data Control** - Full control over your shared content with the ability to revoke access anytime

-Roo Code Cloud transforms your local AI development assistant into a collaborative, persistent, and analytically-rich platform while maintaining the security and privacy of your development work.
+Roo Code Cloud transforms your local AI development assistant into a collaborative and analytically-rich platform while maintaining the security and privacy of your development work.